• Skip to primary navigation

 • Adjust spice level according to ur preference.

-• You can even add a tsp of roasted jeera while grinding for extra flavour.
+• You can even add a teaspoon of roasted jeera while grinding for extra flavour.

 • It keeps well for 2-3 months in room temperature.